UMD-INST377/Group-Project-Base/README.md

 ### Future Development

+* Display the top ten songs and albums on the home page
 * Continue working on making the form submit data to the server
 * Create our about page to describe our mission
 * Work out any bugs we find along the way